 Until 1963, the association’s national headquarters was located on or near the home campus of the executive secretary, who served for a three-year period.
 SAA then moved the headquarters from the Indiana University campus to New York City, appointing its first executive director and creating full-time administrative positions to facilitate operations.

 Fluctuations in membership and fractionalization of academic specialties within the discipline in the 1960s led to growing support for a reexamination of the association’s structure and governance.
-A new constitution was drafted by an appointed Constitutional Conference and a Committee on Structure and it became effective on July 1, 1970, the same year the organization chose a new name: the Speech Communication Association (SCA).
+A new constitution was drafted by an appointed Constitutional Conference and a Committee on Structure, and the constitution became effective on July 1, 1970, the same year the organization chose a new name: the Speech Communication Association (SCA).

 National Communication Association (1997-present)

 In 1997, the organization underwent yet another name change to become the National Communication Association.
-It outgrew its Manhattan headquarters and moved to Annandale, Va., just outside Washington, D.C.
+It outgrew its Manhattan headquarters and moved to Annandale, VA, just outside of Washington, DC.

-During that time, President James W. Chesebro, Indiana State University, argued that international recognition should influence communication theory, research, and practices – both within the discipline and the association.
-Under his leadership, NCA became more of an international organization, hosting the first international conference in Mexico City in 1997.
-Also during that year, the association was accepted into the American Council of Learned Societies, a federation of scholarly organization that advances the humanities and related social sciences.
+During that time, President James W. Chesebro, Indiana State University, argued that international recognition should influence Communication theory, research, and practices – within both the discipline and the association.
+Under his leadership, NCA became more of an international organization, hosting its first international conference in Mexico City in 1997.
+Also during that year, the association was accepted into the American Council of Learned Societies, a federation of scholarly organizations that advances the humanities and related social sciences.

-Today, NCA maintains its proud tradition as a communication leader, boasting a large membership of educators, practitioners, and students in every state.
-The association looks forward to its centennial celebration in 2014.
+Today, NCA maintains its proud tradition as a Communication leader, boasting a large membership of educators, practitioners, and students in every state.

 Nancy Kidd is the Executive Director of NCA.